 A Bit About Me

-I have over 30 years experience as an award-winning Theatre-maker, earning my BFA in Acting from NYU’s Tisch School of Drama, and then fostering a successful career as a Broadway actor and singer.
-Along the way, I redefined my definition of theatrical creativity to include directing, writing, and now, an educator, wherein I guide the newest generations of performers towards achieving their very best.
-I curated pedagogical prowess by earning my MFA in Performance Pedagogy from Loyola Marymount University in 2024, where I was a Graduate Teaching Fellow with classroom experience in acting, voice, and movement disciplines and directing undergraduate students in production.
+I bring over 30 years of experience as an award-winning theatre-maker to my work as an educator.
+I earned my BFA in Acting from NYU’s Tisch School of Drama and went on to build a career as a Broadway actor and singer.
+Along the way, my understanding of theatrical creativity expanded to include directing, writing, and ultimately teaching, where I now guide emerging artists toward doing their best, most sustainable work.
+I formalized my pedagogical training by earning an MFA in Performance Pedagogy from Loyola Marymount University in 2024, where I served as a Graduate Teaching Fellow, teaching acting, voice, and movement, and directing undergraduates in production.

 Teaching Experience